 Beth Chatto’s Green Tapestry

 Beth Chatto may be my personal favorite.
 I think so much of her.
 She teaches readers about the nitty gritty of gardening.
 How to figure out your soil conditions.
 What to plant in a damp area.
 How to space plants.
 She’s maybe most famously known for the concept of “right plant, right place.”
-In other words, if you learn the natural habitat of the plant and then recreate those conditions in your garden, your plant will thrive and won’t suffer disease or weak growth.
-This approach was an outgrowth of her property being located in a drier area of England, challenging her to grow plants in Mediterranean conditions as well as shady groves and wet areas.
+The concept says if you learn a plant’s natural habitat, then recreate those conditions in your garden, the plant will thrive.
+It won’t suffer disease or weak growth.
+This approach was an outgrowth of her property being located in a drier area of England.
+That challenged her to grow plants in Mediterranean conditions as well as shady groves and wet areas.
 Still alive in her 90s, Beth Chatto is a gift to the United Kingdom and the world.
 My dream is to visit the Beth Chatto Gardens.

 Succession Planting for Year-Round Pleasure

-The home and property of Great Dixter had been purchased by Nathaniel Lloyd in the early 1900s but it was his son Christopher Lloyd who turned the estate into a gardening showcase in the mid-20th Century.
-He and gardener Fergus Garrett wrote this book in the early 2000s, focusing on how to create a garden that had year-round interest.
+The home and property of Great Dixter had been purchased by Nathaniel Lloyd in the early 1900s.
+But it was his son Christopher Lloyd who turned the estate into a gardening showcase in the mid-20th Century.
+He and gardener Fergus Garrett wrote this book in the early 2000s.
+It focused on how to create a garden that had year-round interest.
 They discuss in detail which plants to plant for a spring rise in excitement, then a summer spectacular display, and a blast of fall interest.
-Throughout, they discuss plants that offer ongoing color while planning for blank spaces where seasonal annuals regularly fill in for pops of personality.
+They also discuss plants that offer ongoing color and how to plan for blank spaces.
+Hint: seasonal annuals regularly fill in for pops of personality.
 It’s a great guide as Lloyd says, “to keep the show going” in your garden.